sudohainguyen/sudohainguyen.github.io/drafts/2023-03-29-my-mlops-journey.md

 Ideally, to smoothly deliver a sustainable ML project, an MLOps engineer play a role who connects the dots across cell teams, such as orchestrating, deploying and monitoring data and ML models.
 However, due to maturity of each organization, some teams may not have the luxury of having a dedicated MLOps team, they prefer to have a Data Scientist or Data Engineer to take care of the whole ML project, including integrating MLOps tools to boost their productivity.
 In this case, we need a centralized platform that can serve stakeholders for specific purposes (build, serve, monitor,...), which is built by a standalone MLOps team, this is also my MLOps story.

-## Day-to-Day Tasks of an MLOps Engineer:
+## Day-to-Day Tasks as an MLOps Engineer:

 ### Building Internal Platforms:
 One of the primary responsibilities is to design and build internal platforms to support the development and deployment of machine learning models.
 These platforms include: